 Control Voltage helps you harness your true potential.

 I knew without a doubt that Voltage Control was my name when I began to think about voltage as potential.
 The word voltage is defined as an electromotive force or potential difference expressed in volts.
-Everything I do, from my workshops and fractional CTO coaching is in service of supporting my clients to capitalize on their full potential.
+Everything we do, from 1 hour online sessions to 12-month programs is in service of supporting our clients to capitalize on their full potential.